CHURCH APOSTOLATES

 CONFRATERNITY OF CHRISTIAN MOTHERS AT OLSOS

-Meet up on third Saturday of the Month from 10:00 AM-Noon in Parish Center Rooms 1 & 2
+Meet up on second Saturday of the Month from 10:00 AM-Noon in Parish Center Rooms 1 & 2

 Open to ALL women in the parish!